uthcode/learntosolveit/source/ruby.rst

 in Ruby, one always puts oneself in the place of an object and then have conversation with other objects telling them stuff to do.

-Roleplaying the object at the moment is an integral part of Object Oriented Programming.
+Role-playing the object at the moment is an integral part of Object Oriented Programming.

-No paranthesis is required for calling like in Python.
+No parenthesis is required for calling like in Python.

 When talking to an object via its methods, it is possible to give it additional information so it can give you an appropriate response.